MortenHarding/docker-mvs38j/README.md

 Use the `-f` argument, to point to [compose.yml](https://github.com/MortenHarding/docker-mvs38j/blob/main/compose.yml) file, if it isn't in the current directory.
 E.g. if compose.yml is in your home directory `docker compose -f ~/compose.yml up -d`

-## Access the MVS Console
+## Access the Hercules Console

-* Run the following command to access the MVS console for MVS/CE.
+* Run the following command to access the Hercules console for MVS/CE.

 ```sh
 docker attach ce
 ```

-In the command example `ce` is the name of the docker container, the name can be changed to another container name to get access to the MVS console for any of the MVS TurnKey installations running in the containers.
+In the command example `ce` is the name of the docker container, the name can be changed to another container name to get access to the Hercules console for any of the MVS TurnKey installations running in the containers.

 ![hercules console](https://github.com/MortenHarding/docker-mvs38j/blob/main/assets/hercules-console.jpeg?raw=true)